The Vulnerability of a Young Christian

 Spiritual admiration is healthy…at first.
-But admiration can very easily slip into attachment, which morphs into overdependence, and ultimately, idolatry and disappointment.
+But admiration can very easily slip into attachment, which morphs into overdependence, and ultimately, idolatry.
+And all idolatry, sooner or later, disappoints.

 It follows the common developmental pattern in parent/child and mentor/mentee relationships: idolize → demonize → humanize.

 If you’re stuck in the idolize phase, remember: don’t become naive.
 Zeal and brilliance can be mistaken for spiritual maturity.
 Appearances can be deceiving.
-Even Christians can flatter, manipulate, and over-promise.
-You know you’re idolizing someone when they reach untouchable “guru” status (i.e. you cannot find a single point of disagreement with them, defend them aggressively, and begin to associate your identity with them).
+You know you’re idolizing someone when they reach untouchable “guru” status (i.e. you cannot find a single point of disagreement with them, defend them aggressively, and proudly identify with them).
 Take heed that you don’t worship or entrust yourself to fallible man.
 Jesus didn’t (John 2:24).
+Once you get close, you’ll see the cracks.

 If you’re stuck in the demonize phase, remember: don’t become cynical.
 Avoid naivete, but don’t swing to cynicism either.
 Distrust corrodes love and blinds you to grace.
 The root of bitterness poisons your soul, saps your joy, and transforms genuine brothers and sisters into enemies and threats.
-You know you’re cynical when you can’t respect any leaders and criticize their existence.
-Recall that the Christian is commanded to honor their elders:
+You know cynicism is taking root when you struggle to respect authority at all and begin criticizing its very existence.
+Recall that the Christian is specifically commanded to honor their elders:

 Hebrews 13:7 Remember your leaders, those who spoke to you the word of God.
 Consider the outcome of their way of life, and imitate their faith.